Notice

 Unlike lights and computers, however, HVACs need more than a simple flip of a switch a pull of a power cord to shut down.
 Proper summer lay-up requires a series of steps to protect the indoor air quality.
 Moisture and dampness – in and around the school building and in and around the HVAC – can quickly turn into a mold issue that affects IAQ year-round.
 Mold can also cause damage to books, paper files, musical instruments, and artwork.
 Outdoor humidity, summer storms, leaking pipes, and locker room showers can also cause moisture buildup, which, left untreated, can grow into a larger problem.

 The relative humidity inside a school should be between 30-60%.
-A dehumidification system is a cost-effective way keep the HVAC off and maintain the appropriate humidity levels.
+A dehumidification system is a cost-effective way to keep the HVAC off and maintain the appropriate humidity levels.
 More specifically, desiccant dehumidifiers have been proven to be efficient, cost-effective, and compliant with school environmental standards.

 The brand and type of HVAC system determines the steps required for a summer lay-up.
 It’s important to follow the manufacturer’s guidelines to protect the system and to keep active warranties valid.